CI-WATER/django-tethys_apps/README.rst

 9. Tethys Apps synthesizes several other django apps.
 They will be automatically installed when you run the setup script but you will need to add the configuration parameters for those apps to your settings file.
-Rather than duplicate the documentation for configuration of those apps here, please refer to the readme's for ecah of the following django apps (which you can find on git hub):
+Rather than duplicate the documentation for configuration of those apps here, please refer to the readme's for each of the following django apps (which you can find on git hub):

 * `django-tethys_gizmos <https://github.com/swainn/django-tethys_gizmos/blob/master/README.rst>`_